hitchingsh/ml-examples/README.md

 # ml-examples
-These are Machine Learning examples I have run and and in some cases created to give you a better understanding of my machine learning understanding. - Hamilton
+These are Machine Learning examples I have created or adapted to give you a better understanding of my machine learning understanding. - Hamilton

 ### CNN SVHN Classification